Londiwe-Samkelo/cloud-finance-app/README.md

-# cloud-finance-app - Cloud Computing Project
+# Cloud Finance App - Cloud Computing Project

 ## What is this?
 A cloud-based application built on AWS that demonstrates core cloud computing concepts including storage, serverless functions, and deployment.
 The app processes and stores financial data in the cloud.